aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.199.0 (2017-11-29 20:33 UTC)
+* Comprehend (3.3.0.0)
+	* Amazon Comprehend is an AWS service for gaining insight into the content of text and documents .
+It develops insights by recognizing the entities, key phrases, language, sentiments, and other common elements in a document.
+For more information, go to the Amazon Comprehend product page.
+To get started, see the Amazon Comprehend Developer Guide.
+* DynamoDBv2 (3.3.5.0)
+	* Amazon DynamoDB now supports the following features: Global Table and On-Demand Backup.
+Global Table is a fully-managed, multi-region, multi-master database.
+DynamoDB customers can now write anywhere and read anywhere with single-digit millisecond latency by performing database operations closest to where end users reside.
+Global Table also enables customers to disaster-proof their applications, keeping them running and data accessible even in the face of natural disasters or region disruptions.
+Customers can set up Global Table with just a few clicks in the AWS Management Console-no application rewrites required.
+On-Demand Backup capability is to protect data from loss due to application errors, and meet customers' archival needs for compliance and regulatory reasons.
+Customers can backup and restore their DynamoDB table data anytime, with a single-click in the AWS management console or a single API call.
+Backup and restore actions execute with zero impact on table performance or availability.
+For more information, see the Amazon DynamoDB Developer Guide.
+* ECS (3.3.9.0)
+	* Amazon Elastic Container Service (Amazon ECS) released a new launch type for running containers on a serverless infrastructure.
+The Fargate launch type allows you to run your containerized applications without the need to provision and manage the backend infrastructure.
+Just register your task definition and Fargate launches the container for you.
+* Glacier (3.3.2.0)
+	* This release includes support for Glacier Select, a new feature that allows you to filter and analyze your Glacier archives and store the results in a user-specified S3 location.
+* Greengrass (3.3.2.0)
+	* Greengrass OTA feature allows updating Greengrass Core and Greengrass OTA Agent.
+Local Resource Access feature allows Greengrass Lambdas to access local resources such as peripheral devices and volumes.
+* IoT (3.3.6.0)
+	* This release adds support for a number of new IoT features, including AWS IoT Device Management (Jobs, Fleet Index and Thing Registration), Thing Groups, Policies on Thing Groups, Registry & Job Events, JSON Logs, Fine-Grained Logging Controls, Custom Authorization and AWS Service Authentication Using X.509 Certificates.
+* IoTJobsDataPlane (3.3.0.0)
+	* This release adds support for new the service called Iot Jobs.
+This client is built for the device SDK to use Iot Jobs Device specific APIs.
+* KinesisVideo (3.3.0.0)
+	* Announcing Amazon Kinesis Video Streams, a fully managed video ingestion and storage service.
+Kinesis Video Streams makes it easy to securely stream video from connected devices to AWS for machine learning, analytics, and processing.
+You can also stream other time-encoded data like RADAR and LIDAR signals using Kinesis Video Streams.
+* KinesisVideoArchivedMedia (3.3.0.0)
+	* Announcing Amazon Kinesis Video Streams, a fully managed video ingestion and storage service.
+Kinesis Video Streams makes it easy to securely stream video from connected devices to AWS for machine learning, analytics, and processing.
+You can also stream other time-encoded data like RADAR and LIDAR signals using Kinesis Video Streams.
+* KinesisVideoMedia (3.3.0.0)
+	* Announcing Amazon Kinesis Video Streams, a fully managed video ingestion and storage service.
+Kinesis Video Streams makes it easy to securely stream video from connected devices to AWS for machine learning, analytics, and processing.
+You can also stream other time-encoded data like RADAR and LIDAR signals using Kinesis Video Streams.
+* Rekognition (3.3.8.0)
+	* This release introduces Amazon Rekognition support for video analysis.
+* S3 (3.3.15.0)
+	* This release includes support for Glacier Select, a new feature that allows you to filter and analyze  your Glacier storage class objects and store the results in a user-specified S3 location.
+* SageMaker (3.3.0.0)
+	* Amazon SageMaker is a fully-managed service that enables data scientists and developers to quickly and easily build, train, and deploy machine learning models, at scale.
+* SageMakerRuntime (3.3.0.0)
+	* Amazon SageMaker is a fully-managed service that enables data scientists and developers to quickly and easily build, train, and deploy machine learning models, at scale.
+* Translate (3.3.0.0)
+	* Public preview release of Amazon Translate and the Amazon Translate Developer Guide.
+For more information, see the Amazon Translate Developer Guide.

 ### 3.3.198.0 (2017-11-29 06:01 UTC)
 * APIGateway (3.3.13.0)
 	* Changes related to CanaryReleaseDeployment feature.
 Enables API developer to create a deployment as canary deployment and test API changes with percentage of customers before promoting changes to all customers.